Sant720/sandwich/content/docs/sandwich/ingredients.md

 ## Flavor contrast: Kimchi

 Kimchi is the sandwich’s primary driver of **flavor contrast**.
-It brings bright acidity, juiciness, spicyness, pungency, and fermented depth to the recipe.
+It brings bright acidity, juiciness, spiciness, pungency, and fermented depth to the recipe.
 These qualities lift the mild turkey and bring vibrancy to each bite, preventing flatness and adding progression to the flavor profile.

 {{<image src="/images/ckt-kimchi.png" alt="Spicy kimchi" title="Spicy kimchi">}}